entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 }
 ```

-Instructions to export a bundle, including how to configure `env.json`, can be found in [this tutorial](../../tutorials/create/pb/export-bundle-from-application.md).
+Instructions to export a bundle, including how to configure `env.json`, can be found in the [Export and Publish a Bundle tutorial](../../tutorials/create/pb/export-bundle-from-application.md).

 ## Profile Management
 To manage and switch between different ent configurations, use `ent profile`.